Bridgewater State University

 Andy has over seven years of higher education admissions experience and twelve years of experience working in marketing and sales capacities.
 He now supports Bentley University's Graduate School of Business as Associate Director of Graduate Admission.
 Andy holds a Bachelor’s degree in English Communications from Emmanuel College and MBA from Saint Joseph’s College of Maine.
 He has been a member of NAGAP since 2014 and presented at the NEGAP 2019 summer workshop on storytelling through student experiences and virtual event recruitment.

-Brett DiMarzo has been in the field of higher education for over 15 years, spending time in both financial aid and admissions, and is currently Director of Graduate Admission in the College of Natural, Behavioral and Health Sciences at Simmons University in Boston, MA.
+Brett DiMarzo has been in the field of higher education for over 15 years, spending time in both financial aid and admissions.
+He is currently Director, Graduate Enrollment Digital Strategy at Boston College in Boston, MA.
 After graduating from his bachelor’s degree program at Stetson University in Sports Administration in 1998, he initially spent time as part of the management team within the Walt Disney Consumer Products division, enhancing his customer service and leadership skills.
 Wanting to return to the field of higher education since his campus involvement experience at Stetson, he had the opportunity to begin his career in higher education in Financial Aid at MGH Institute of Health Professions in Boston as Financial Aid Coordinator.
 He then moved to the Office of Admission at MGH Institute, spending 5 years as the Assistant Director of Admission and then spent 4 years as Associate Director of Graduate Admission at Suffolk University.
 He received his Master of Education degree in Higher Education Administration from Northeastern University in 2011.
 He has served as Vice President and President of the New England chapter of NAGAP and is currently serving as Immediate Past President.
 He also served on the Leadership Cultivation and Elections Committee and has presented at both the national and regional NAGAP conferences on several topics related to providing exceptional student service in graduate enrollment management.